lita/email_service/README.md

 - `subject`: Subject
 - `text`: Body of the message

+##Added a new email service!
+Adding a new email service is easy!
+All you need to do is extend the `BaseService` class and implement the abstract methods; ping, send and name.
+Make sure it is one `.py` file and it lives in the `services` folder.
+Then the system will automatically load it up and randomly choose that service to send emails.

 ##Architecture and Design
 I knew the bottle neck would be making the request to the various email APIs and waiting for a response.
 So I did the following: